 - Predictive analytics, smart roads, and IoT: Predictive analytics offer rich data streams that help with scheduling, deliveries, and real-time insights.
 As smart vehicle sensors become more dominant, sensors in roadways will help create smart roads that decipher weather conditions and traffic congestion.

-- Merger of app processes and IoTs: Software vendors will leverage sensor data in applications like transportation management systems (TMS) to merge app processes with IoT data for more features in supply chain activities.
+- The merger of app processes and IoTs: Software vendors will leverage sensor data in applications like transportation management systems (TMS) to merge app processes with IoT data for more features in supply chain activities.

 In 2015, Gartner suggested that revenue streams for digital businesses would double by 2020.
 CSCOs who haven’t integrated digital technologies into their supply chains will need to do so now to enhance decision-making, ensure continuous growth, and improve efficiencies.
 It’s a bold step that companies need to take toward a broader digital enterprise, but one that businesses must employ to offer smart automation and connected information without lagging behind.
 The digital supply chain that CSCOs embrace now will create new opportunities for business and revenue models.